Chart Color Schemes

 The level of residential development activity in Thamarrurr is very low in comparison to the average area assessed nationally by AreaSearch

-Thamarrurr experiences minimal development activity, averaging less than one approval per year over five years.
-This low level of development is typical in rural areas where housing needs are modest and construction activity is limited by local demand and infrastructure capacity.
-It should be noted that due to the small number of approvals, individual projects can significantly impact annual growth and relativity statistics.
+Thamarrurr experiences minimal development activity with less than one approval per year on average over five years.
+This low level of development is typical in rural areas where housing needs are modest, and construction activity is limited by local demand and infrastructure capacity.
+It should be noted that the small number of approvals can significantly impact annual growth and relativity statistics.

 Thamarrurr has much lower development activity compared to the Rest of NT.
-Development levels also fall below national averages.
+Its development levels also fall below national averages.

 Frequently Asked Questions - Development